repository-preservation/lcmap-spark/README.md

 Please see http://spark.apache.org/docs/latest/running-on-mesos.html for more information.

 ### Configuring
-Environment variables are used to configure the MesosClusterDispatcher image.
+Environment variables are used to configure the MesosClusterDispatcher.
 These are all required.

 | Variable        | Example Value  |
 | ------------- | ------------- |